-To be truly full, cats munch on large amounts of insects and reptiles.
-Lizards, spiders, and grasshoppers contain vital nutrients that you won’t find in regular cat food.
+To be truly full, cats munch on anything they can catch, even insects and reptiles.
+Lizards, spiders, and grasshoppers contain vital nutrients.
 For drinking water, strays favor natural rainwater that can be found in potholes and puddles.

 Felines have a higher sense of smell than humans, 14 times higher to be exact, so preservatives found in water are irritating to them.

 Besides these, cats likewise feed on fresh prey.
 Felines eat up everything including the prey’s skin, feathers, organs and even bones.
 Note though that out in the wild, cats refrain from eating plants such as grains and vegetable.

 Like most cat lovers, by now you have grown accustomed to your furry friends.
 If you have exhausted all your efforts but still unable to find the owner, then consider adopting, surrendering to a humane society, rehoming, or lastly TNR (Trap-Neuter-Return).

 Prior to adopting strays, consider scheduling a trip to your vet first before letting the cats into your home.
 This is an excellent opportunity for the vet to check whether the cat has a microchip which is registered to an owner.

 Since these felines were outdoors for a time, it is highly possible that they have picked up fleas, ticks, and other crawlies.
 The vet can prescribe some anti-parasite treatment for the cat.
 At the same time, it is best to give the cats de-worming medications and vaccinations.

 Have the stray neutered too if what you have is a tomcat.
 More than the trip to the vet, you should also be ready to help the strays adjust to living inside or outside your home.
 These include using the litter box and socializing the adopted strays with other cats and people.